Locations for Growth

 A transformation befitting Colchester’s ambitious growth plans

 Colchester is undergoing a £3bn transformation, making it a location with ambitious growth plans.
 From creating new sport and lesiure experiences to attractive new housing and an improved Town Centre, Colchester’s outstanding potential is being taken to the next level, making it an extremely exciting and dynamic place for business.
-Colchester Borough Council is a forward thinking organisation, welcoming partnerships with public and private sector organisations to make the district a truly amazing place to be.
+Colchester City Council is a forward thinking organisation, welcoming partnerships with public and private sector organisations to make the district a truly amazing place to be.
 The Council is proactive and open to discussion around how projects can be realised.

 Colchester Northern Gateway